Dgarza0413/tetris-react/README.md

 We are building a tetris game in react following a gamedev tutorial

 # Synopsis
-This application uses react along with hooks to communication various functions across components to create a tetris like game
+This application uses react along with hooks to communication various functions across components to create a tetris like game.
+As well as the styled components for our css designs

 # concept review/questions